-Mastering Number Programme: Reception and Key Stage 1
+The Mastering Number Programme for Reception and Key Stage 1

-Recruitment for Mastering Number in 2021/22 has now ended.
+Recruitment for Mastering Number in 2022/23 is now live!

-Each Maths Hub is now accepting applications from schools to join the Work Groups for this programme.
-This document gives information about the Work Groups and how schools can apply to be involved.
+Each Maths Hub is now accepting applications from schools to join the Work Groups for this programme in 2022/23.

 A school’s participation involves teachers from each of Reception, Year 1 and Year 2 (in one-form entry schools), the maths subject lead, and the headteacher.
 In small schools, there may be just one or two participating class teachers.
 In larger, multi-form schools, it is expected that lead teachers support colleagues in Reception and KS1 to adopt the same approach in their classes, to ensure consistency across the school.